douglasgreen/outlines/society/philosophy/books.en.md

 of God.
 It remains a critical work for understanding the development of Christian thought and its impact on Western civilization.

-## The Platform Sutra of The Sixth Patriarch by Huineng
+## "The Platform Sutra of The Sixth Patriarch" by Huineng

 The Platform Sutra of the Sixth Patriarch is a key text in Chan (Zen) Buddhism, attributed to Huineng, the sixth patriarch of the Chan school.
 It was composed in China between the 8th and 13th